Kong/docs.konghq.com/app/konnect/analytics/index.md

 {:.note}
 > **Note**:
-Member standard control planes have no individual analytics reporting.
+Member control planes in a control plane group have no individual analytics reporting.
 This means that:
 * In the Gateway Manager, contextual analytics are logged in the control plane group only.
 * When creating custom reports, control planes won't show up as individual entities.
 Reports will only show the control plane group.

 ## Contextual analytics for services and routes

-In the [Gateaway Manager](/konnect/runtime-manager/), you can see activity graphs for gateway services or routes for the past 30 days.
+In the [Gateway Manager](/konnect/gateway-manager/), you can see activity graphs for gateway services or routes for the past 30 days.
 For gateway services and routes, the graphs show requests broken down by status codes.